asaintsever/open-vault-agent-injector/.github/ISSUE_TEMPLATE/report.md

 **Content of deployed Kubernetes manifest**

-If possible, full content of your manifest with Vault Sidecar Injector annotations and info about your workload such as image path, command, env, volumes & mounts ...
+If possible, full content of your manifest with Open Vault Agent Injector annotations and info about your workload such as image path, command, env, volumes & mounts ...

 **Log of Vault Server**

 Warnings and errors related to the issue

-**Logs of Vault Sidecar Injector pod(s)**
+**Logs of Open Vault Agent Injector pod(s)**

-Errors reported by Vault Sidecar Injector while trying to inject Vault Agent into your workload
+Errors reported by Open Vault Agent Injector while trying to inject Vault Agent into your workload

 **Logs of your workload**